mhschmall/Esp32-Blog-Server/README.md

 You're going to need a certificate to run https, stick your .pem files in the secure folder. (in development)

 Set the SSID and password for the access point you are connecting to.
-No connecting to network behind a captive portal at this time.
+No connecting to a network behind a captive portal at this time.

 Set an admin account name and unique admin password.